Clyde Bruckman: Personal life

 Bruckman married first wife Lola in 1916.
 She died after complications from emergency surgery on October 8, 1931.
 He was married to his second wife, Gladys, from March 1932 until his death.
 They had no children.

 Cultural references

 The X-Files Season 3 episode "Clyde Bruckman's Final Repose" features a character, played by Peter Boyle, who foresees how other people die.
 Two detective characters on that episode are named Havez and Cline, after Jean Havez and Eddie Cline, two other writers who also worked with Keaton.
+A murder victim in that episode is named Claude Dukenfield, which was the real middle and last name of W.C.
+Fields, who collaborated with Bruckman on several films.
 As with his real-life namesake, Boyle's Bruckman character kills himself.